sjacob2019/Credit-Card-Fraud-Detection/README.md

 <img src="./Images-MidTerm/DBScan/DBSCANPlot5.png" alt="DBScan Figure 5" width="600"/>

+From this plot, we can see that there is a general trend of fraudulent transactions of going in the negative PC1, positive PC2, and negative PC3 direction.
+Meanwhile, the large bulk of legitimate transactions seem to occur near a zero value for all three principle components.
+Another observation from the 3-D plot is that nearly all of the false positives trend towards the negative direction in all 3 principle components shown.
+This shows one of the limitations to our approach to DBSCAN as it failed to identify these trends in the dataset that are easily identified in this plot.

 Our expectations for DBSCAN were not very high when we first experimented with it due to the high-dimensionality of the data, but we also expected DBSCAN to perform better than K-Means due to the ability for DBSCAN to not rely on linear decision boundaries, which we found to be a huge issue for K-Means clustering.
-While DBSCAN did not perform quite as well as GMM in terms of recall for the fraudulent transactions, it was more proficient at properly clustering the genuine transactions with a precision of over 99%.
+While DBSCAN did not perform quite as well as GMM, it was more proficient at properly clustering the genuine transactions with a precision of over 99%.
 Overall, DBSCAN proved to be serviceable to clustering the dataset, and serves as an important stepping stone to more robust and accurate supervised classifications that we will explore next.

 # 7 Conclusion

-Overall, the results we obtained using unsupervised learning were not incredible, but were also not unexpected.

 Due to the high variance in our data and their features, KMeans, which is better at clustering where there exists linear boundaries between clusters, displayed very poor results overall.

-With GMM, despite some initially positive results, ultimately did not end up being a consistent model for creating clusters of legitimate and fraudulent data.
-Where we saw high recall oftentimes came with the sacrifice of accuracy, and vice versa.
-On average, our model's success with accuracy can be described as rarely better than classifying data via a coin flip.

-Overall, we ended up having the best success with DBScan.
 Although recall was not incredible, DBScan was consistent in classifying legitimate transactions correctly.

+Overall, we ended up having the best success with GMM since it ended up performing the best in classifying transactions as legitimate or fraudulent.

 ## Appendix: